mrsarm/mongotail/README.rst

 Project under construction.
 It's working now, but these are some tasks to do:

-- Output some BSON types in a more convenient format (like ObjectId and Timestamp types).
+- Output some BSON types in a more convenient format.
 - Enable / Disable profiler from the command (without the need to do from an external client).
 - Publish it in *PyPI* repository (for now install from sources).